ShaunCurtis/Blazr.Demo/documents/CoreServices.md

-# View Services
+# Core Services

+Core Services are services delivered by the *Core Domain* to the UI.
+They manage data for the UI.

 ## Entities

-Services are based on *Entities*:  in the Blazor template *WeatherForecast* is an entity.
+Services are based around *Entities*:  in the Blazor template *WeatherForecast* is an entity.

 For each entity there are four, with one or more optional, view services: